 Then the software builds you a Flipboard that shows up like a custom magazine reflecting the interests you selected.
 The image tiles for each category can be moved around so your favorites can be first.
 Click on one of these and you’re offered a series of relevant articles that you can swipe through.

 Unlike with StumbleUpon, however, all of these articles are reformatted to appear really nicely on the Flipboard screen, in a very elegant and consistent magazine format.
 It feels much more like reading a real magazine than any other aggregation type app that I’ve ever seen.

-Hootsuite is a very powerful professional tool for managing multiple social network accounts, including multiple Twitter account.
+Hootsuite is a very powerful and professional tool for managing multiple social network accounts, including multiple Twitter accounts.
 It includes the ability to schedule tweets and Facebook posts in advance and to send them out when you think they’ll achieve maximum impact.
-There’s one big catch, however, which is that the free account you start with may quickly transform into a $9.95 per month “Pro” account if you want to take full advantage, particularly of the scheduling options.
-(Within a small business you can also have multiple Pro accounts all accessing the same social network accounts, up to ten.)

 The iPad version works seamlessly with the Hootsuite PC version and the price (free or ten bucks a month) includes all formats (iPad and iPhone, Android, and PC).